jazzband/django-push-notifications/README.rst

 -----------------------------------------------

 The DRF viewset enforces the uniqueness of the registration ID.
-In some use cases it may cause issue: If an already registered mobile device application changes its user and attempts to re-register, it will fail to register because the registration ID already exists.
+In some use cases it may cause issues: If an already registered mobile device application changes its user and attempts to re-register, it will fail to register because the registration ID already exists.

 When option ``UPDATE_ON_DUPLICATE_REG_ID`` is set to True, then any creation of